 Description:Crantock Beach is a fabulous sandy beach with a huge expanse of sand at low tide.
 There is also sand along the River Gannel and also extensive dunes behind the beach.
+Update 2023, the dunes have become very unstable and beachgoers are warned to keep well clear of the dunes.

 Access:Access to the beach by the car parks is via a short path through the dunes.
 There are also steps down at the west part of Crantock Beach.